Jswears/aws-cost-monitor/README.md

 ## 🎯 Goal

-Scan an AWS account to detect potentially idle EC2 instances based on average CPU usage and notify the user via WhatsApp for cost-saving opportunities.
+Scan your AWS EC2 infrastructure to identify idle instances based on average CPU usage, then notify you via WhatsApp — helping reduce unnecessary costs.

 ---

 ## ✅ Features

-- 🔍 List EC2 instances and their states
+- 🔍 Lists EC2 instances and their states
-- 📊 Fetch 7-day average CPU from CloudWatch
+- 📊 Fetches 7-day average CPU from CloudWatch
-- 💤 Identify idle instances (e.g., CPU < 5%)
+- 💤 Detects idle instances (e.g., CPU < 5%)
-- 📝 Save structured report to `output/ec2_report_<timestamp>.json`
+- 📝 Saves structured reports to `output/` with timestamps
-- 💬 WhatsApp alerts using Twilio Sandbox API
+- 💬 Sends WhatsApp alerts using Twilio API
-- 🧩 CLI arguments for region and CPU threshold
+- 🧩 Supports CLI arguments for region and threshold
-- 🔐 Uses `.env` for secret management
+- 🔐 Loads secrets from `.env` locally or Secrets Manager in Lambda

 ---